 When the conditions defined in clause 10 are fulfilled, the Error Indication procedure is initiated by an ERROR INDICATION message sent from the receiving node.

-The ERROR INDICATION message shall contain at least either the Cause IE. In case the Error Indication procedure is triggered by utilising UE associated signalling the ng-eNB-CU UE W1AP ID IE and ng-eNB-DU UE W1AP ID IE shall be included in the ERROR INDICATION message.
+The ERROR INDICATION message shall contain at least the Cause IE. In case the Error Indication procedure is triggered by utilising UE associated signalling the ng-eNB-CU UE W1AP ID IE and ng-eNB-DU UE W1AP ID IE shall be included in the ERROR INDICATION message.
 If one or both of the ng-eNB-CU UE W1AP ID IE and the ng-eNB-DU UE W1AP ID IE are not correct, the cause shall be set to appropriate value, e.g., "Unknown or already allocated ng-eNB-CU UE W1AP ID", "Unknown or already allocated ng-eNB-DU UE W1AP ID" or "Unknown or inconsistent pair of UE W1AP ID".

 8.2.2.3 Abnormal Conditions